Ground improvement of settled foundations, Jebel Ali, Dubai

 • Total settlement locally reaching ~30 cm

-• Concentrated settlement observed along one foundation row (as highlighted in layout drawings on page 3 & 11)
+• Concentrated settlement observed along one foundation row (as highlighted in layout drawings)

 Water leakage led to: